All Saints Day — October 31-November 2

 Ralph Vaughn Williams hymn For All the Saints is the classic hymn for All Saints Day.
 Spend a few minutes meditating with it and praising Jesus giving us life and courage to face death, especially death because of our faith.

 Many groups, especially Asian Americans, use All Saints Day as an opportunity to remember and respect family members who are elderly or who have lived in other generations.
-This might be the occasion for telling about where our families have come from and lived, what their lives were like, and what values they have passed on to us.
+The day is a good time for tell stories about where our families came from and lived, what their lives were like, and what values they have passed on to us.

 Leave a Reply